asifsmohammed/Twitter-Sentiment-Analysis-using-Spark-Streaming-and-Kafka/README.md

 # Twitter-Sentiment-Analysis-using-Spark-Streaming-and-Kafka

+Description:

+Developed a spark streaming application that will continuously read data from twitter about a topic.

+The tweets obtained are analyzed for sentiment using NLP and sent to a Kafka topic.

+Sentiments from the Kafka topic were forwarded to Elasticsearch using Logstash as pipeline.

+Visualized the sentiment of tweets from the Elasticsearch data using Kibana.

 Instructions to run:

 It needs 7 arguments to be passed.
 4 arguments for twitter to generate oAuth credentials Arguments to be passed: consumer key, consumer secret key, access token, secret access token, twitter topic, kafka topic, checkpoint directory path